Security and Privacy Statement

 Laya healthcare may share your data with others in order to provide you with great healthcare and quality benefits; and so as to comply with our legal obligations.
-As part of your health insurance cover with us we might share your information with or receive your information from our service providers such as Spectrum Health Limited who provide our healthcoach benefit, 24/7 Mental Wellbeing Support Programme and health and wellbeing programmes, Ed Advanced Medical Services Limited t/a Advanced Medical Services for who provide our HeartBeat cardiac screening benefit and other screening services, Webdoctor and Bupa who provide our CareOnCall services, Cognate Health who provide our occupational health programmes.
+As part of your health insurance cover with us we might share your information with or receive your information from our service providers such as Spectrum Health Limited who provide our healthcoach benefit, 24/7 Mental Wellbeing Support Programme and health and wellbeing programmes, Ed Advanced Medical Services Limited t/a Advanced Medical Services who provide our HeartBeat cardiac screening benefit and other screening services, Webdoctor who provide our CareOnCall services, Cognate Health who provide our occupational health programmes.
 Data Ireland for address verification and/or other partners.
-The data shared with laya healthcare from our partners, which may include past stored data and future generated data, unless explicitly consented by the member will not be stored as identifiable information.
+The data shared with and received by laya healthcare from our partners, which may include past stored data and future generated data, unless explicitly consented by the member will not be stored as identifiable information.
 Please follow this link for more Information on Consent.

 We may also share your Personal Information with hospitals and/or consultants to aid the efficient processing of claims.